 It’s not that they couldn’t.
 Instead, our minds had become so saturated with what our family said that we grew accustomed to it.
 We could even accurately predict what they were going to say, how they were going to say it and the methods or tactics they would employ to get their point across.
 With a stranger, on the other hand, you least expected what they were going to say, you never saw it coming.

 I had grown numb in my Christian walk.
 I got up one morning not caring about whether I picked up my Bible or not.
 “I just don’t care”, I thought.
 I spoke with God and said “Lord, I just don’t care anymore.
 How do I care”.

-I did a Google search, yes, you read right “How to Care”.
+I did a Google search, yes, you read right.
+I searched for “How to Care”.

 I came across a Forbes articled titled “How To Make Yourself Care”.

 It was not too long after reading it that I realised who had led me there.